NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ## Preparation for Push Notification
 ### Set Firebase Private Key to Mobile Backend

-* Select "Application Settings" at the top right of mBaaS administration screen and select "Push Notification".
+* Select "App Settings" at the top right of mBaaS administration screen and select "Push Notification".
 * Validate push notifications function
 * Set the private key downloaded in the previous step as the push notification configuration file (json).